The cello is really just a big violin, right?

 Who Should Learn The Violin?

 There is no specific age range for people who are interested in playing the violin.
 If you want to learn how to play it, there is no stopping you.
-Many people even begin learning as adults.
+Many people even begin learning as adults and often teach themselves to play the violin.

 The deciding factor in choosing the violin comes down to one of two things.
 Musicians who prefer not to deal with the large size of the cello should choose the violin.